apprehensions/wlock/README.md

 # wlock

-wlock is a itty-bitty simple screenlocker for Wayland compositors that support the `ext-session-lock-v1` protocol; an effective port of slock to Wayland, merging the alternate color patch to give a sense of feedback.
+wlock is a itsy-bitsy sessionlocker for Wayland compositors that support the `ext-session-lock-v1` protocol; an effective port of slock to Wayland, merging the alternate color patch to give a sense of feedback.